Important Announcement

 12:30pm – “The Nameless and the Faceless of the Civil War” (Presentation by Lisa Samia, Author and Poet)

 FREE.
 Approximately 45 minutes plus Q&A and book signing.
-Meet at Activities Tent near Luther Statue.
-Chair recommended.
+Indoors.
+Meet at United Lutheran Seminary Chapel (directly next to Seminary Ridge Museum).

 2:30pm – “How They Met Their Demise: Robert E. Lee and John Buford” (Walking Tour by Chris Bagley, Author and Historian)